GabrielCordeiroDev/GabrielCordeiroDev/README.md

 ### Hi there 👋

-I'm a Full Stack developer passionate about learning new things and constantly evolving.
+I'm a developer passionate about learning new things and constantly evolving.
 I'm currently focused on projects using Typescript, NodeJS and ReactJS, but with special attention to Back-End development.

 In addition to web development, I'm looking to learn more about Ethical Hacking and Information Security, I think knowing how to develop an application is as important as knowing how to protect it.